 Upon completion the Aberfeldie village will include 73 aged care beds, 27 serviced apartments and 64 apartments, as well as a cinema, bowling green, indoor pool, gym, library, café and bar.An artist's impression of the Aberfeldie village.

-The two public meetings, held at the Moonee Valley Racecourse, were led by Victorian Sales and Community Relations Manager Debra Richardson, Paul Sutton and Victorian Community Relations Team Leader Denise Thompson.
+The two public meetings, held at the Moonee Valley Racecourse, were led by Victorian Sales and Community Relations Manager Debra Richardson, Paul Sutton and Regional Sales Manager and Community Relations Team Leader Denise Thompson.

 They outlined Ryman’s 37-year history, explaining what life at a Ryman village offered residents.